adrianAnyansi/PixelHunter/#TODO.md

 Took me like 6 hours to have insertables images, I can select rectangles, ahhhh its so nice to just have a normal, regular UI experience.
 Geez

 # Bugs

-Mouse-move works on scrollbars, which fucks up the hover.
-Negative margins could prob fix this